faizilham/msc-thesis/main/ch5_general_function.typ

   &evalexit(p) &&= evalentry(p)\
 $ <eq:FuncAliasTransfers>

 The transfer functions are similar to the reachable definitions analysis.
-The main difference is the function lattice is a flat lattice, meaning if there are more than one reachable definitions then the reference would be mapped to $top$.
+The main difference is the function lattice is a flat lattice, meaning if there is more than one reachable definition then the reference would be mapped to $top$.
 Another notable difference is for function calls, in which we also set it to $top$ since we currently do not handle function-returning functions.

 We then define a function to resolve the function signature from a reference as @eq:ResolveSign.
 If the reference can be resolved to a single top-level or lambda function declaration, it simply returns the function's signature.
 Otherwise, it returns the function type with unknown utilization effects since we cannot guarantee what are the effects.
 The signature of a top-level function definition is given by annotations, while a lambda function's signature is typically inferred.
 We will discuss how to infer the effect signature of lambda functions later.